expo/expo/docs/pages/guides/using-hermes.md

 ]
 ```

-## ✈️ Publish Over-the-Air updates
+## Publish Over-the-Air updates

-Publishing app bundles in either way:

-- To Expo managed server (by `expo publish`)
-- To self-hosted server (by `expo export`)

-We will generate Hermes bytecode bundle and sourcemap accordingly.
+Publishing updates with both `expo publish` and `expo export` will generate Hermes bytecode bundles and their sourcemaps.

-Please note that Hermes bytecode may change from different hermes-engine versions.
-Updating Hermes version is pretty much like updating native modules.
-After upgrading hermes-engine, react-native, or Expo SDK, please make sure to bump `sdkVersion` or `runtimeVersion` in `app.json`.
-Otherwise, the app may launch in fatal errors.
-See [Update Compatibility](https://docs.expo.io/bare/updating-your-app/#update-compatibility) for more information.
+Please note that the Hermes bytecode format may change between different versions of `hermes-engine` — an update produced for a specific version of Hermes will not run on a different version of Hermes.
+Updating the Hermes version can be thought of in the same way as updating any other native module, and so if you update the `hermes-engine` version you should also update the `runtimeVersion` in `app.json`.
+If you don't do this, your app may crash on launch because the update may be loaded by an existing binary that uses an older version of `hermes-engine` that is incompatible with the updated bytecode format.
+See ["Update Compatibility"](https://docs.expo.io/bare/updating-your-app/#update-compatibility) for more information.

-## 🛠 JavaScript debugger for Hermes
+## JavaScript debugger for Hermes

-To use Hermes inspector for JavaScript debugging in the meantime, we recommend following [React Native steps](https://reactnative.dev/docs/hermes#debugging-js-on-hermes-using-google-chromes-devtools).
-We have plans to integrate Hermes inspector to the upcoming Development Client.
-Hopefully to make life easier.
+To use Hermes inspector for JavaScript debugging, we recommend following [the instructions from the React Native docs](https://reactnative.dev/docs/hermes#debugging-js-on-hermes-using-google-chromes-devtools).

 - _This is only supported on a debug build app._
 - _Execute `expo start` and make sure Expo development server is running._

+> 💡 The upcoming [Expo Development Client](https://expo.fyi/dev-client) will simplify this process by integrating directly with Hermes inspector.

-## ❗️ Limitations
+## Limitations

 ### iOS apps are not supported

-Sorry iOS is not supported yet.
-Hermes support on React Native iOS was added after 0.64.
-We would add iOS support after Expo SDK upgraded with newer React Native.
+iOS is not supported yet — Hermes support was added to React Native for iOS in `react-native@0.64` and will likely to be added to Expo projects when it has been used successfully in production more broadly.

-### Standalone apps are not supported
+### Standalone apps created with `expo build` are not supported

-Traditional standalone apps built from `expo build` is not supported.
-Please use EAS Build instead.
+The classic build system [isn't flexible enough](https://blog.expo.io/expo-managed-workflow-in-2021-5b887bbf7dbb) to support using Hermes for some apps and not for others.
+You will need to use the new build system, [EAS Build](https://docs.expo.io/build/introduction/), to use Hermes in your standalone apps.